 clare joined Watsi on March 12th, 2013.
-Six years ago, clare joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. clare's most recent donation traveled 1,800 miles to support Vanna, a government employee from Cambodia, to fund mobility restoring spine surgery.
+Seven years ago, clare joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. clare's most recent donation traveled 1,800 miles to support Vanna, a government employee from Cambodia, to fund mobility restoring spine surgery.

 clare has funded healthcare for 82 patients in 14 countries.